 Types of courses

-There are three different types of courses that may be certified for continuing education credits.
+There are three types of courses that can be certified for continuing education credits.

 Courses from a non-accredited institution